 UA Beckman Scholar Selection

-A committee will review students’ application packets and evaluate the creativity/merit of their research proposals; the most highly qualified applicants will be invited for an interview with the selection committee on February 26 – 28, 2018.
+A committee will review students’ application packets and evaluate the creativity/merit of their research proposals.
+The most highly qualified applicants will be invited for an interview with the selection committee the week of February 18, 2019.
 At the interview, applicants will give a 10-minute presentation on their proposal to the selection committee.
-All applicants will be notified of their acceptance or rejection for the UA Beckman Scholarship by March 1, 2018.
+All applicants will be notified of their acceptance or rejection for the UA Beckman Scholarship by March 1, 2019.